prettydiff/simple/readme.md

    - Returns a number.
    - `"1234"["parseNumber"](); // returns 1234 //`
    - `"123a5"["parseNumber"](); // returns 0 //`
+* **replace** - Allows part of a string to be mutated based upon a regular expression match and a substring.
+   - Takes a regular expression and string as input.
+   - Returns a new string.
+   - `"cat is very odd."["replace"](/very/g, "crazy"); // returns "cat is crazy odd." //`
+* **slice** - Returns a fragment of the target string based upon character indexes.
+   - Takes a number as input for starting index, and optionally a second number as ending index.
+   - Returns a new string.
+   - `"my fig tree smells very sweet"["slice"](7); // returns "tree smells very sweet" //`
+   - `"my fig tree smells very sweet"["slice"](7, 11); // returns "tree" //`
 * **split** - Creates an array by dividing a target string on a supplied substring.
    - Takes a string as input.
    - Returns an array.